openmodels/SSP-Extensions/README.md

 The results of this process are stored in the `results/` directory.

-The `prepare-growthrates.R` script can be used to translate these files into the form needed by Mimi PAGE.
+For the PAGE version, the `prepare-growthrates.R` script can be used to translate these files into the form needed by Mimi PAGE.

-The `project.R` script applies the estimate growth rates to baseline population and GDP per capita levels to project these out to 2300 by region.
-GDP per capita is reported in 2015 USD and population is reported in millions.
+The `project.R` script (PAGE version) or `project-ssp2.0.R` script (SSP 2.0 version) applies the estimate growth rates to baseline population and GDP per capita levels to project these out to 2300 by region.
+For the PAGE version, GDP per capita is reported in 2015 USD and population is reported in millions.
+For the SSP 2.0 version, GDP per capita is reported in 2005 USD and population is reported in millions.